two skiers descend through the powder on a steep slope, several mountain peaks behind them

 Written by: Leah Adams-Chute | August 27, 2024

-Did you know that British Columbia, Canada, has the longest lift-serviced vertical in North America?
+Did you know that British Columbia is home to the longest lift-serviced vertical in North America?
 Or that you can go cat-skiing for $20?
-Or that you can dogsled through a winter wilderness and ski through an alpine village?
+These are just two of the many things that set BC apart as a top ski destination.

 Here are 10 reasons why a BC winter experience—on and off the slopes—should be your next adventure.